simonduf/jchart2d-code/readme-binaries.txt

 jchart2d-2.0.1 - June, 5th, 2006

-- Binaries are now compiled with 1.4 option against java 1.5.0_07-b03.
 * Catch exceptions caused by illegal data for axis implementations that transform values - Return 0 and only output a warning (innapropriate axis implementation for this data) every 30 seconds.